antonyjthilagar/kibana-kubernetes/README.md

 Kibana setup for kubernetes and openshift.

 --> Kibana will access the Elasticsearch cluster via a local haproxy instance.
---> No Elasticsearch coordination node will be used, since X-Pack (including an additional license) would be required.

 # Preparation
 Elasticsearch: